Myrtle Lind

 Margaret Victoria Anderson (September 2, 1898 – October 12, 1993) known professionally as Myrtle Lind was an American film actress.
 She was one of Mack Sennett's Bathing Beauties and appeared in several comedy films including with Oliver Hardy and John Gilbert.
 The Library of Congress has a photo of her holding a large camera on the beach.

 Lind transitioned from Bathing Beauty to an actress opposite comedians and then to drama.

-The Sun Sentinel ran an obituary for her in 1993 stating she became known as Margaret E. Stevenson (widow of Harold Stevenson, born in Wisconsin in 1898).

 Early life and career

 Myrtle Lind was born Margaret Victoria Anderson in Mankato, Minnesota in 1898 (Lind was a family name).
 Myrtle's mother Elizabeth Anderson was born in Sweden.
 She attended dramatic school and appeared in some plays before moving to Hollywood with her parents.
 In 1916 she started her film career at the Mack Sennett studios.
 Myrtle appeared in numerous comedy shorts and became one of Sennett's famous bathing beauties.
 One magazine writer said "Myrtle has the face of an angel and the composure of a Scotch preacher".
 She worked with Ben Turpin No Mother To Guide Him and with Ford Sterling in A Maiden's Trust.
 At the Sennett studio Myrtle developed a reputation for being difficult.
 She was fired several times but was always hired back.
 Her first starring role was in the 1918 drama Nancy Comes Home.
 Although she appeared in more than thirty films Myrtle never became a major star.
 Her final film was Forget Me Not with Bessie Love and decided to retire from acting.